jinghuazhao/software-notes/DEPICT/README.md

 Is it possible to replicate the Supplementary Figure 9 of the Scott paper?
 The number of significant pathways seemed to fall short of the FDR<=0.05 criterion.
 See
 [SUMSTATS](https://github.com/jinghuazhao/SUMSTATS) for how to set up.

-## template.cfg

-This is from src/python rather than .cfg from example.

 ## Additional notes

-You can examine my [PW-pipeline](https://github.com/jinghuazhao/PW-pipeline) repository on other changes I have made.
+You can examine my [PW-pipeline](https://github.com/jinghuazhao/PW-pipeline) repository on other changes.

 ## Example